jcalmeida/weather_now/README.md

 2. Clone this repository
 3. Run `flutter pub get` to install dependencies
 4. Run `flutter run` to start the app

+## Dependencies

+- http: ^1.1.0 - For API calls
+- geolocator: ^10.1.0 - For location services
+- intl: ^0.18.1 - For date formatting

 ## Resources